aiishaan/diningPhilosophers/README.md

 - **Symmetric Astronomers:** These astronomers attempt to pick up their left chopstick first and then their right chopstick.
 - **Asymmetric Astronomers:** These astronomers attempt to pick up their right chopstick first and then their left chopstick.

-The astronomers alternate between thinking and eating, with their actions being printed to the console.
+The astronomers alternate between thinking and eating, with their actions being printed to the console

 ## Constants